 Initially, yes, that is exactly what cardio drumming is!
-Once you are comfortable with hitting the ball – which does not take long! – you introduce more motion.
-This includes raising one arm while the other strikes the ball, lunging to one side or the other, even turning on the spot.
-You can sing along with the music – singing itself is excellent lung exercise – and introduce arm and leg weights to enhance your workout too.
+Once you are comfortable with hitting the ball – you introduce more motion.
+This includes raising one arm while the other strikes the ball, lunges and star jumps.
+You can also introduce arm and leg weights to enhance your workout too.

 More advanced classes can see the introduction of more complicated or energetic moves including squats and burpies to increasingly intense music.
 Workout routines often begin, at this stage, to introduce more complex moves like drumming on your neighbours’ balls in turn and making patterns of movement that look amazing and provide even more resistance to your heart and lungs.

 The best thing is that cardio drumming really is a whole body workout!
 With the addition of squats, lunges, arm raises, bending and twisting to keep up with your advanced trainer, you will feel as though you have exercised later on!

 Cardio drumming works well in two ways.
 Firstly, it is fun, so you forget that you are exercising and focus on getting the beat and the movements right – an hour can fly by and you will be drenched with sweat and enlivened, instead of clock-watching as you drag yourself onto the treadmill or spinning bike!

 The second way it works is because it is an all over workout.
 Much like walking is great exercise, so too is drumming exercise!
 IN short, you workout your whole body, for longer than you might realise, and because you are focused and having fun, you work much harder than you otherwise would!